Lyptik/Augmenta-Borderlands/Borderlands/README.txt

 You might need to change it depending on your hardware sound card configuration

+This code was developped and tested on OSX 10.10 with Of 0.8.4 and on Linux Ubuntu 14.04.2 with Of 0.8.4

 ## Credits

 Copyright (C) 2015 Théoriz Studio